Best Backpacking Sleeping Pads of 2024

 A backpacker holding the Therm-a-Rest NeoAir UberLite in Yosemite National Park

-Therm-a-Rest NeoAir UberLite – Photo credit: Dave Collins (CleverHiker.com)
+The Therm-a-Rest NeoAir UberLite is one of the absolute Lightest pads out there – Photo credit: Dave Collins (CleverHiker.com)

 Just like a mattress at home can make all the difference (for better or worse), so can a sleeping pad.
 A great one will keep you comfortable, warm, and help keep your pack weight down.